dapseen/drupal-adress-field-nigeria/README.txt

 To use download and install, then use your addressfield fields as usual.

 Currently only locality options for the Lagos, FCT and Rivers Administrative area is provided.
+Other states coming soon.
 Three down 29 more to go!